modichirag/AtlasSampler/README.md

 # Atlas Sampler
-Adapting Trajectory Lenght and Stepsize for Hamiltonian Monte Carlo in a delayed rejection framework.
+Adapting Trajectory Length and Stepsize (ATLAS) for Hamiltonian Monte Carlo in a delayed rejection framework.

 This repository contains research code and is currently under active development.
 To use the package, clone the repo, build and install the code locally.